Pathobiology Courses

 PATH 1201.
 Exploring Careers in Pathobiology

-2.00 credits.
 Pre or co-requisite: None

 Offered: Fall semester

-Modality: In-person (online option for regional campuses)
+Modality: In person (Online synchronous option for regional campuses)

 Instructor: Drs.
 Verardi and Szczepanek